Python-Data-Science-for-Evoinformatics/phylo_data_science/intro_to_data_science.md

 Following this chapter, there is a short practicum where we will use what we've learned to subsample taxonomic data for use in a later phylogenetic analysis.

-    General data 'best practices': flat files, variables as columns and occurrences as rows, data as read only Pandas for parsing data
+    Pandas for parsing data
     Grouping data by taxonomic level
     Choosing a subset of data to include - at random, and with clade-structured subsampling